 To become an ASM Certified Instructor:

 Instructor training will be accomplished with approximately 4 hours of online training, and a 90 minute zoom call set up at the convenience of your and your mentor’s schedules.
 Instructor candidates will then find an Instructor Trainer (IT) to take a class from.
 It will be the responsibility of the instructor candidate to sign up for and pay for the class they will take from an approved Instructor Trainer.
 You will find instructor trainers on our website: Instructor Trainers are listed with a yellow background.
-All pre-work must be done prior to attending the ASM ?class.
-The instructor candidate will be introduced to the IT by the ASM office?.
-The instructor candidate will arrive with proof of online course completion and their course materials in hand.
+All pre-work must be done prior to attending the ASM class.
+The instructor candidate will be introduced to the IT by the ASM office.
+The instructor candidate will arrive at their training class with proof of online course completion and their course materials in hand.
 They will be expected assist with the class as a Course Assistant.
 They are not expected to teach the class since they cannot learn how to teach and teach at the same time, however, they are expected to help with classroom set up, student registrations and hands on skills.

-New Instructors are expected ?to take and teach Basic before adding Advanced.
-We encourage a ?minimum of 3 basic classes before adding Advanced classes.
+New Instructors are expected to take and teach Basic before adding Advanced.
+We encourage a minimum of 3 basic classes before adding Advanced classes.
 An ASM instructor will need to take a class before teaching a class.
-For instance, they cannot add the teaching of Advanced classes until? they have completed an Advanced class with an instructor trainer.
+For instance, they cannot add the teaching of Advanced classes until they have completed an Advanced class with an instructor trainer.
 We do NOT encourage new instructors to take both classes as part of their training since it becomes more difficult to separate the two classes and stay focused on teaching the most important skills in the Basic class.
 A Basic trained student can teach Basic refreshers and Professional series classes.

 To download a PDF of Instructor Qualifications/Expectations: ASM Instructor Descriptions

 Scroll to the bottom of the page for FAQs or Print: ASM Instructor Candidate FAQs